rosemaryturtle/city-scan-automation/frontend/README.md

 ### `index.qmd`

 `index.qmd` provides the site's skeletal structure.
 It is essentially an R markdown notebook or a Jupyter notebook that can execute Python, R, and JavaScript.
 This file gathers all of the content we want in the final document.
-Currently, it also creates the maps from the geospatial data, though we might want to move this to a separate file.

 #### Structure

+`index.qmd` is broken up into multiple sections: the YAML frontmatter, and then a series of sections separated by `:::` – these sections will be rendered as HTML `<div>`s with the clas name that appears after the `:::`:

 - YAML frontmatter
   - Sandwiched by `---`